Recovery of Investment Losses – Healthcare Trust Inc. updated on April 28, 2021

-Healthcare Trust, Inc. (“HTI”) is a non-traded real estate investment trust (REIT) which seeks to acquire a diversified portfolio of real estate properties, focusing primarily on healthcare-related assets including medical office buildings, seniors housing and other healthcare-related facilities, according to its website.
+Healthcare Trust, Inc. (formerly known as ARC Healthcare Trust II) is a non-traded real estate investment trust (REIT) which seeks to acquire a diversified portfolio of real estate properties, focusing primarily on healthcare-related assets including medical office buildings, seniors housing and other healthcare-related facilities, according to its website.
 HTI is closed to all new investments.

-Update On April 4, 2019 – Decrease in Net Asset Value
+Update On April 28, 2021, Net Asset Value Continues to Decline

-According to Central Trade & Transfer, a secondary market website, shares of Healthcare Trust Inc. have recently been sold for $9.50/per share.
+According to Central Trade & Transfer, a secondary market website, shares of Healthcare Trust Inc. have recently been sold for $5.00/per share, as of April 28, 2021.
 Unfortunately for many investors, it appears that the secondary market price would represent a loss on their initial capital investment.

 Prior to making recommendations to an individual investor, brokerage firms are required by the Financial Industry Regulatory Authority (FINRA) to disclose all the risks of an investment.
 Recommendations should only be made if the investment is suitable for an individual investor given their age, investment objections, investment experience and risk tolerance.

 Brokerage firms that do not perform adequate due diligence on an investment and/or make unsuitable recommendations can be held accountable for investment losses through FINRA arbitration.